What is Pathology?

 The doctors you see in surgery or at a clinic all depend on the knowledge, diagnostic skills and advice of pathologists.
 Whether it’s a GP arranging a blood test or a surgeon wanting to know the nature of the lump removed at operation, the definitive answer is usually provided by a pathologist.
 Some pathologists also see patients and are involved directly in the day-to-day delivery of patient care.

-Currently pathology has nine major areas of activity.
+Currently pathology has eight major areas of activity.
 These relate to either the methods used or the types of disease which they investigate.
 For further information on each discipline please click on one of the following:

 Anatomical Pathology is the branch of pathology that deals with the tissue diagnosis of disease.
 For this, Anatomical Pathologists need a broad-based knowledge and understanding of the pathological and clinical aspects of many diseases.